NixOS/nix.dev/maintainers/responsibilities.md

 ## Join the team meetings

-Participate in the regular team meetings, see [meeting information and protocol] for details.
+Participate in the regular team meetings, see [meeting information and protocol](./README.md#team-meetings) for details.

-[meeting information and protocol]: ./README.md#team-meetings

 If you can't participate, notify other team members.